GMOD/jbrowse/README.md

 # Installing JBrowse

-Users of JBrowse should get it from the main JBrowse site at http://jbrowse.org/install where official release are available.
+Users of JBrowse should get it from the main JBrowse site at http://jbrowse.org/install where official releases are available.

+# Install from github repo (for developers)

-The `master` branch is always in line with the latest release however it is not minified JS.
-Features are merged into the `dev` branch following acceptance of an item submitted via pull request.
+The `master` branch is always in line with the latest release.
+Features are merged into the `dev` branch as they are completed.

-# Install from github repo (development)

-Note: `jb_run.js` is a built-in [express](https://expressjs.com/) server that serves JBrowse.
+`jb_run.js` is a built-in [express](https://expressjs.com/) server that serves JBrowse.
 However, any webserver like Apache or NGINX can be used.

 *If you are using a 3rd party webserver, you should clone JBrowse into your web root*

     git clone https://github.com/GMOD/jbrowse
     cd jbrowse
     npm install
+    npm run build
-    ./jb_setup.js   (optional -- sets up demo files such as Volvox) ./jb_run.js     (optional -- begin serving JBrowse with built-in mini web server)
+    utils/jb_setup.js   (optional -- sets up demo files such as Volvox) utils/jb_run.js     (optional -- begin serving JBrowse with built-in mini web server)

 If you have installed the demo (with ./jb_setup.js), you can point your browser to http://localhost/jbrowse/index.html?data=sample_data/json/volvox